Zeeshanahmad4/OpenSea-mass-offer-bidding-bot/README.md

 Check more on the topic why the browsers consumes so many resources from [here](https://meta.stackoverflow.com/questions/362294/why-do-stale-stack-overflow-tabs-use-so-many-resources)
 <br />
-You can see the full Demo of the OpenSea Apis Bot from [here](https://www.youtube.com/watch?v=hGNHiymdzyA)

 ## Bot#3  OpenSea Apis Bot#3